MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 - _Partition_ solids with the intersection (one by one)
 - Create all necessary groups for the partitioned solids:
     - Groups of volumes for solid blocks
-    - Groups of edges for fixed BCs
+    - Groups of faces for fixed BCs
-    - Group of faces for load BCs
+    - Group of faces for pressure BCs
     - Group of faces for springs
     - Group of faces for the contact interface (same name per contact interface for both solids)

-***_NOTE:_*** See rules on definition of contact interfaces in the slides on theory.
-It is recommended to append the springs to the same surface where the load is applied.
+***_NOTE:_*** Springs can be used to eliminate the rigid body motion in a contact simulation  under the pressure control.

 ### Mesh: